-Consult a reputable insurance company and ask about the type of coverage your business needs to meet your legal responsibilities.
+Consult a reputable small business insurance company and ask about the type of coverage your business needs to meet your legal responsibilities.

 5. Get more than the minimum.

 Unexpected incidents can leave a huge dent to the finances.
-If the claim goes beyond the limit of the policy, business owners will have to shell out money.
+If the claim goes beyond the limit of the small business insurance policy, business owners will have to shell out money.
 It is better to have extra protection to avoid any inconvenience later on.